xplosionmind/tommi.space/content/jam/public/Thesis.md

 ---
-title: Thesis notes
 date: 2022-05-19T19:14:54+02:00
 updated: 2023-07-03T13:22:32+01:00
 tags:
   - uni/Thesis
-  - wip
+aliases: Computer Sciences are Social Sciences
+description: Notes concerning my thesis on Philosophy and Computer Sciences
 toc: false
-description: Notes concerning my thesis on Philosophy and Computer Sciences
+permalink: /thesis/
+redirect_from:
+  - /csss/
 ---
+I intend to thoroughly revise and partly rewrite my thesis, to publish it as a book.
+In the meanwhile, for all those who ask me about it, I am making it [publicly available](https://tommi.space/Computer%20Sciences%20are%20Social%20Sciences%20%E2%80%94%20Tommaso%20Marmo%E2%80%99s%20bachelor%20thesis.pdf).

-I am collecting here mostly random inputs and resources for my bachelor thesis, whose main topic is addressing philosophically and sociologically the internet; broadly put, its main and fundamental claim is: <q>Computer Sciences are Social Sciences</q>.
+The rest of this page collects random inputs and resources gathered while writing my bachelor thesis, whose main topic is addressing philosophically and sociologically the internet; broadly put, its main and fundamental claim is: **<q>Computer Sciences are Social Sciences!</q>**.

 ## Outline